 - Lint roller

-If you love any of the designs you see in this tutorial, you can find several SVG designs in my Freebie Vault, including the “First my mother and forever my friend” design.
-Just search “mugs” inside the vault!
+If you love any of the designs you see in this tutorial, you can find several SVG designs in my Freebie Vault, including the circle monogram wreath SVG design, which is free!
+Just search “mugs” inside the Freebie vault!

 How to Layer Infusible Ink with the Cricut Mug Press

 Below is my full step-by-step video tutorial for the Cricut mug press.
-Keep reading for free SVG files and written instructions as well!
+Keep reading for written instructions to make mugs with Cricut and understand the Slice Method!

 Slice method for Infusible Ink in Cricut Design Space